 Created by Calum Published on

 So, you're an existing or prospective glamping site in need of glamping pods.
-If you're a well financed site with a big cash flow and large amounts of disposable income, buying pods will be no problem for you.
-If you're not cash rich, this can be a large obstacle to growing your business.
+If you're a well-financed site with a big cash flow and large amounts of disposable income, buying pods will be no problem for you.
+If you're not cash rich, this can be a large obstacle to growing or starting your glamping business.
 Thankfully, there are lots of financing options available to help you purchase glamping pods, or any other kind of glamping unit for that matter.